-Except in the situation where the teacher allows the device for classroom use, all cell phones are considered disruptive to the learning process and are consequently prohibited in classrooms.
+Except in the situation where the teacher provides a specific pass allowing the device for classroom use, all cell phones are considered disruptive to the learning process and are consequently prohibited during the school day.
 Students must shut off and store all cell phones in school lockers during the school day.
 They may not be stored in purses or pockets.
 A violation will result in the confiscation of the item, detention, and notification of the parent.
 The parent may also be asked to pick up the device at the school.
 Repeated violations will result in suspension from school.